 Are you looking for the most incredible experiences in and around York?
 Then, you’ve come to the right place!
-Here at Dockside Guest Quarters, we’re the experts on everything Downeast.
+Here at Dockside Guest Quarters, we’re the experts on everything southern Maine.
 So, download our free Vacation Guide and see how great your next trip to York can be!

 Home to 39 historic houses, artisans, reenactors, and events, the museum is a preservation of life in Puddle Dock, a historic Portsmouth waterfront neighborhood.
 The neighborhood’s history traces all the way back to the 17th century, and the houses offer a fascinating look into the way of life in Portsmouth.
 The oldest house at the Museum was built in 1695 and you can tour all of them!

 But the museum isn’t just a collection of houses; that’s only the beginning.
 Costumed role players, dedicated to reenacting the way of life in Puddle Dock from centuries ago, can be found throughout the museum.
 Interact with them and get a feel for what it was like to live in the neighborhood from the 1700s up until World War II!

 You can also visit workshops and see craftsmen at work!
 Learn more about coopering, basket weaving, gardening, and other common jobs in Puddle Dock.